Volkswagen Golf Mk1: Model history

 The Golf Mk1 received VW model designation Type 17.
-Production started in March 1974, and sales officially began in May 1974.
-By this time Giugiaro's rectangular headlamps and wide tail-lamps had given way to round headlamps and much narrower rear lamps.
-On these earliest cars the lower horizontal bodyline running under the tail-lamps on the rear hatch dropped down in the location of the rear license plate.
+Production started in March 1974, and sales officially began in Europe in May of that year.
+By this time, Giugiaro's rectangular headlamps and wide tail-lamps had given way to round headlamps and much narrower rear lamps.
+On these earliest cars, the lower horizontal bodyline running under the tail-lamps on the rear hatch dropped down in the location of the rear license plate.
 This feature has been dubbed "Swallowtail" by some Golf enthusiasts.
 The surface between the raised sides on the bonnet on early cars also blended smoothly into the leading edge.

 The Golf was not the first example of Giugiaro's work for Volkswagen to reach production.
 His design for the first generation Passat was released in 1973, and the first generation Scirocco, a Giugiaro design prepared concurrently with the Golf, was released months ahead of the Golf.

-From October 2, 1974 to January 14, 1975 two Golf Mk1s were driven over 30500 km from Fairbanks, Alaska to Tierra del Fuego as a test of their durability.
+From 2 October 1974 to 14 January 1975, two Golf Mk1s were driven over 30500 km from Fairbanks, Alaska to Tierra del Fuego as a test of their durability.

-The right-hand drive Golf went on sale in Britain in October 1974.
-For the 1975 sales year it was the 14th best selling car in Britain with more than 19,000 units sold.
-In 1981 the facelifted Golf GTI was voted Car of the Year by What Car? magazine, ahead of all-new models like the Austin Metro and MK3 Ford Escort.
-In its final sales year of 1983 it sold more than 25,000 units and was Britain's 14th best selling car despite being almost 10 years old.
+The right-hand drive Golf went on sale in the United Kingdom in October 1974.
+For the 1975 sales year, it was the 14th best-selling car in the UK, with more than 19,000 units sold.
+In 1981, the facelifted Golf GTI was voted Car of the Year by What Car? magazine, ahead of new models like the Austin Metro and MK3 Ford Escort.
+In its final sales year of 1983, it sold more than 25,000 units, and was the UK's 14th best-selling car, despite being almost 10 years old.

 Air conditioning became available as an option on the domestic market in August 1975.
 The ability to retrofit the system, together with installing a larger battery, was offered to owners of existing cars.

-In December 1975 a minor styling revision deleted the Swallowtail line on the rear hatch, replacing it with a simple straight horizontal body-line.
+In December 1975, a minor styling revision deleted the Swallowtail line on the rear hatch, replacing it with a simple straight horizontal body-line.
 The bonnet also received a transverse line connecting the two raised sides across the front edge of the panel.

 The Golf was introduced to Japan in 1975, where it was imported by the Yanase dealership chain.
 Its exterior dimensions and engine displacement were in compliance with Japanese Government dimension regulations.

 The Golf Mk1 was runner-up for European Car of the Year in 1975, losing to the Citroën CX.

 A minor exterior revision in December 1978 replaced the narrow front and rear bumpers with moulded units that wrapped around the sides of the car.
 Another minor facelift in 1980 saw the adoption of wider rear lamp clusters and a new dashboard with a more modern-looking instrument display featuring LED warning lights.
 US versions also received rectangular headlights.
-This was the last major update before the Mk1 was replaced by the Mk2 Golf in most markets in September 1983 and in the British market in March 1984.
+This was the last major update before the Mk1 was replaced by the Mk2 Golf in most markets in September 1983 and in the UK in March 1984.